-The scholarship award will be credited to the student’s SIU Bursar account for use toward tuition and student fees.
+The scholarship award of $5,000 will be credited to the student’s SIU Bursar account for use toward tuition and student fees.

-To apply for this scholarship opportunity, you must complete the application via SIU AcademicWorks.
+To apply, you must complete the application via the Saluki Scholarships Portal.

-Please be sure to answer the supplemental questions in order to complete your SIU Academic Works application for this scholarship.
+Be sure to answer the supplemental questions in order to complete your application.

 Questions?
 Contact email@example.com.